-The Company owns a 100% interest in certain placer claims which make up the Aquarius lithium property.
+The Company owns a 100% interest in a group of mineral claims known as the Aquarius lithium property.
 These claims were acquired by way of staking.
 Aquarius is located in the Clayton Valley, Esmeralda County, Nevada.
-Refer to Note 8(k) for details of the option of Aquarius to Advantage Lithium by the Company.
+Refer to Note 8(k) for details of the option of Aquarius to Advantage by the Company, which was terminated during the year ended September 30, 2017.

-(j) Water Rights
+(j) Triton